Pete Wild: Barrow

 On 26 May 2022, Wild resigned from Halifax to pursue a new opportunity.
 The following day he was announced as the new manager of League Two club Barrow.
 Wild led Barrow to a 9th-place finish in his first season with the club, an improvement from 22nd in the previous season.

 An impressive run of form across the early months of the 2023–24 season saw Barrow equal a club record EFL winning run of four matches, climbing into the automatic promotion places.
 Wild's efforts in his team's achievement saw him awarded the EFL League Two Manager of the Month award for November 2023.
 He won the award for the second time for March 2024 with fourteen points from six matches as Barrow remained firmly in the play-off places.
 He left the club on 24 May 2024.

 Fleetwood Town

 On 24 December 2024, Wild was appointed head coach of League Two side Fleetwood Town with effect from 27 December 2024.
+He was sacked in January 2026.

+Tranmere Rovers

+On 10 March 2026, Wild was appointed head coach of fellow League Two side Tranmere Rovers on an interim basis until the end of the 2025–26 season.